All images © by Roberto Piperno, owner of the domain. Write to firstname.lastname@example.org.

-On November 26, 326 Constantine announced the relocation of the capital of the Roman Empire from Rome to Byzantium which was renamed Nova Roma and later on Constantinople in his honour.
+On November 26, 326 Emperor Constantine announced the relocation of the capital of the Roman Empire from Rome to Byzantium which was renamed Nova Roma and later on Constantinople in his honour.
 All aspects of the new city which were reminiscent of Rome were emphasized.
-Constantinople had seven hills as did Rome, the narrow sound (the Golden Horn) which provided a natural port was compared to the Tiber, Constantine built a quarter on a hill on the other side of the Golden Horn in imitation of Trastevere; this quarter was called Sykae and again following the pattern of what had happened in Trastevere (Ripa Romea) it became the preferred settlement of foreigners.
+Constantinople had seven hills as did Rome, the narrow sound (the Golden Horn) which provided a natural port was compared to the Tiber and Constantine built a quarter on a hill on the other side of the Golden Horn in imitation of Trastevere; this quarter was called Sykae and again following the pattern of what had happened in Trastevere (Ripa Romea) it became the preferred settlement of foreigners.
 The quarter became known as Galata, after a prince from Galatia, a historical region around Ankara, who settled there.

-Archaeological Museum of Istanbul: reliefs found at Arap Camii, the former church of St. Dominic's at Galata: (left) symbol of the Palaeologan Byzantine Emperors: "B" stands for "basileus" the Greek word for emperor: the four "B" mean "Emperor of Emperors who rules over Emperors"; (right) fragment of Byzantine decoration; see also some Genoese gravestones from Arap Camii
+Archaeological Museum of Istanbul: reliefs found at Arap Camii, the former church of St. Dominic at Galata: (left) symbol of the Palaeologan Byzantine Emperors: B stands for "basileus" the Greek word for emperor: the four B mean "Emperor of Emperors who rules over Emperors"; (right) fragment of Byzantine decoration; see also some Genoese gravestones from Arap Camii

 Both Genoa and Venice profited by the frequent dynastic quarrels among the members of the Byzantine imperial family to increase their influence and obtain trade rights.
 Genoese families were assigned the control of Scio (Chios) and Metelino aka Lesbos, two large islands in the Aegean Sea.
 They also secured for their merchants a sort of capitulation rights, by which the merchants could form colonies, under the direct jurisdiction of their consular representatives.
 Galata therefore evolved into a type of independent city-state, similar to those existing in Italy.
 Because the Genoese central government was rather weak, Galata rulers often disregarded the policies of their distant motherland.
 In taking sides in the continuous fights among Byzantines, Serbs, Ottomans and Bulgarians, the inhabitants of Galata looked at their immediate advantage.
-They strengthened the defenses of Galata by building a very high tower on the top of the hill (it is clearly visible in the map above).
+They strengthened the defenses of their town by building a very high tower on the top of the hill.

 View of Galata

-The only surviving gate and the coat of arms of Genoa between those of the Doria (left) and De Merude (right) families
+(left) The only surviving gate; (right) coat of arms of the Republic of Genoa between those of the Doria (left) and De Merude (right) families

 View of the Golden Horn, Constantinople and the Marmara Sea from the Galata Tower